jfhbrook/node-ecstatic/README.md

 ### `opts.port`
 ### `--port {port}`

-`opts.port` is the port you want ecstatic to listen to.
+In CLI mode, `opts.port` is the port you want ecstatic to listen to.
 Defaults to 8000.
-In CLI mode, this can be overridden with the `--port` flag or with the PORT environment variable.
+This can be overridden with the `--port` flag or with the PORT environment variable.

 ### `opts.baseDir`